Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Geometric Regularity Theorem: Proof of Theorem

 It is an interesting problem to study the geometric regularity criteria for weak solutions to the Navier--Stokes equations in general regular domains in $\R^3$ under the Navier and kinematic conditions \eqref{navier bc}\eqref{kinematic bc}.
-In full generality, one has difficulty finding nice local frames in which Eqs.\,\eqref{navier bc}\eqref{kinematic bc} can be transformed to {\em constant-coefficient} diagonal oblique derivative boundary conditions.
+In full generality, we may have difficulty finding the ``nice'' local frames in which Eqs.\,\eqref{navier bc}\eqref{kinematic bc} can be transformed to {\em constant-coefficient} diagonal homogeneous oblique derivative boundary conditions.
 Thus, to analyse the boundary conditions \eqref{navier bc}\eqref{kinematic bc} on general embedded surfaces in $\R^3$ calls for new ideas.
-Also, our current analyses are based on the {\em regular} oblique derivative boundary condition.
-It does not include the Dirichlet/full-slip boundary conditions, which are of great importance in mathematical hydrodynamics.
-We shall investigate some of these issues in forthcoming works.
+We leave this question for future investigation.

 {\bf Declaration}.
 The author declares no conflict of interests.